LennaHammer/English/EVP/out/words_adjective.md

 ## 2675. totalitarian ## adjective
 /toʊˌtæl.əˈter.i.ən/
 [C2]belonging to a political system in which the people in power have complete control and do not allow anyone to oppose them
-- The people overthrew the totalitarian regime.
+- The people overthrew the totalitarian `regime`.

 ## 2676. tough ## adjective
 /tʌf/ SEVERE
 [C2]Tough rules, standards, etc., are severe.
 - Tough new safety standards were introduced for cars.
 - After some tough bargaining, we finally agreed to a deal.
-- I think it's time the police get tougher with people who text while driving.
+- I think it's time the police `get` tougher `with` people who text while driving.

 ## 2677. tough ## adjective
 /tʌf/ STRONG